-On Tuesday morning, an 18-year-old California man pleaded guilty to having a handmade shank and jabbing it at two Montana State Prison corrections officers.
+On Tuesday morning, a 19-year-old California man pleaded guilty to having a handmade shank and jabbing it at two Montana State Prison corrections officers.

 At this change of plea and sentencing hearing in Powell County District Court, Baby Devine Wilkins changed his plea from “not guilty” to “guilty” to possession of a deadly weapon by a prisoner and two counts of assault on a peace officer or judicial officer.

 If Wilkins is convicted of these three felonies, he could face up to 35 years in the Montana State Prison and $150,000 in fines, court documents say.